Damaris Cudworth Masham: Family background

-Early life

-Ralph Cudworth (1617–88)

-Damaris Cudworth, born on 18 January 1659, was the daughter of the Reverend Professor Ralph Cudworth and his wife, Damaris Cudworth (née Cradock) (d.
-1695), five years after her father became Master of Christ's College in the University of Cambridge (a position he occupied for the rest of his life).
-A distinguished classicist and Regius Professor of Hebrew, Ralph Cudworth had been educated in the non-conforming environment of Emmanuel College during the 1630s.
-Both his father (a clergyman and royal chaplain also named Ralph Cudworth) and his stepfather, the clergyman John Stoughton (1593–1639), had previously studied and held Fellowships there, and had successively held the college rectorate of Aller, Somerset (where the younger Ralph had been born).
-He became a leading figure of the Cambridge Platonist School, and poured immense erudition and originality into his great work, The True Intellectual System of the Universe (only the first very substantial part of which came to readiness by 1671, with publication in 1678).
+Damaris Cudworth, known as Lady Masham after her marriage, was born on 18 January 1659, and came from a distinguished learned family.
+She was the daughter of the Reverend Professor Ralph Cudworth (1617-88) and his wife, also named Damaris Cudworth, (née Cradock) (d.
+1695).
+Her father had become Master of Christ's College in the University of Cambridge, five years before his daughter's birth.
+He held for the rest of his life and his daughter grew up in a rarefied intellectual environment.
+A distinguished classicist and Regius Professor of Hebrew, her father had been educated in the non-conforming environment of Emmanuel College during the 1630s.
+Both his father, a clergyman and royal chaplain, also named Ralph Cudworth) and his stepfather, the clergyman John Stoughton (1593–1639), had previously studied and held Fellowships there, and had successively held the college rectorate of Aller, Somerset (where the younger Ralph had been born).
+He became a leading figure of the Cambridge Platonist School, and poured immense erudition and originality into his great work, The True Intellectual System of the Universe.
 Overtly a refutation of atheistic determinism, his work evolved in critique of aspects of Calvinist theology, in the light of his near-contemporary René Descartes, and in opposition to Thomas Hobbes.

-Damaris Cradock Andrewes (d.
-1695)

-Her mother, Damaris, daughter of Damaris and Mathew Cradock of London (d.
+Masham's mother, Damaris, daughter of Damaris and Mathew Cradock of London (d.
 1641), was first married to London merchant citizen Thomas Andrewes (d.
 1653) (son of the Commonwealth Lord Mayor of London Sir Thomas Andrewes), by whom there were several half-brothers and sisters.
-Her mother's stepmother Rebeccah (relict of Mathew Cradock) later married the Emmanuel College Platonist Benjamin Whichcote, whose niece married her father's friend Dr John Worthington (1657).
+Her mother's stepmother Rebeccah (widow of Mathew Cradock) later married the Emmanuel College Platonist Benjamin Whichcote, whose niece married her father's friend Dr John Worthington (1657).
 Through her mother's family, Damaris (Lady Masham) was cousin to Zachary Cradock, Provost of Eton (1680–95), and Samuel Cradock, nonconformist tutor of Wickhambrook, Suffolk (both of whom were educated at Emmanuel College, Cambridge during the 1640s and 1650s).

-Damaris Cudworth's half-sister, Damaris Andrewes (d.
+Masham's half-sister, Damaris Andrewes (d.
 1687), married Edward Abney, a student, graduate, and Fellow of Christ's College (from 1649), who had obtained the higher degree of Doctor of both laws (LL.D) and resigned his Fellowship to marry her (1661).
 Her half-brother, John Andrewes (d. after 1688), also studied at Christ's College (from 1664) and held a Fellowship there (until c.1675).
 Her other half-brother, Matthew Andrewes (d.
 1674), entered Queens' College, Cambridge (1663/64), and was Fellow there at his death.
 Whilst her brother, Charles Cudworth, who died in India (1684), and for whom Locke observed her tender affection, may have been educated at Trinity College, Cambridge; her other brothers attended Christ's College: John Cudworth (an undergraduate under John Andrewes, and later Fellow and Lecturer in Greek (1672–84)), and Thomas Cudworth.